python-sprints/python-sprints.github.io/pandas/guide/source/contents.rst

 Pandas documentation sprint
 ===========================

-This document provides all the necessary information to participate to the pandas documentation sprint.

 The pandas documentation sprint is a worldwide event that will take place the 10th of March of 2018.
 During the sprint open source hackers will work on improving the `pandas API documentation